ORB: An Open Radio Buoy for Coastal Water Measurements: Validation

 \section{Validation}

-To validate the OLB framework, we performed a number of experiments with the OLB framework.
+To validate the ORB framework, we performed a number of experiments with the ORB framework.
 First, to determine the range limits of the distance between the base station and the buoy, we performed range experiments.
 These were performed in the ocean or across lakes, to ensure that our experiments closely resemble the in situ conditions that the buoys will encounter.
 Second, to determine the buoy's ability to continue to operate in water, we performed reliability experiments.
-These experiments demonstrated that the OLB buoy can operate for several months in ocean conditions.
+These experiments demonstrated that the ORB buoy can operate for several months in ocean conditions.